 After the Navy, he beat tracks for Arizona to refine his studies in the Communication Arts, graduating #1 in his class.
 He was immediately hired by a prestigious marketing company in Phoenix where he quickly earned a reputation as a savvy brand builder in leisure, hospitality and other diverse industries.
 He received numerous accolades over a 30-year span, including national and international awards and recognition as a leading Creative and Marketing Executive in the vacation industry.

-"My profession provided an enjoyable and rewarding creative outlet, but I still made time to paint... mostly for friends and family, also accepting some commission work when time permitted.
-Additionally, I donated several paintings to various charity and fundraising auctions, and was delighted at the prices they fetched for some worthy organizations including Heroes & Horses, and The Mustang Heritage Foundation."
+"My profession has always provided an enjoyable and rewarding creative outlet, but I still make time to paint... mostly for friends and family over the years, also accepting some commission work when time permitted.
+Additionally, I 've donated several paintings to various charity and fundraising auctions, and I'm delighted to support some worthy organizations including Heroes & Horses, and The Mustang Heritage Foundation."

 The adventure continues